Mile High Comics: Expansion

+At that point, the company was generating $3.5 million a year in sales.

-In 1993 Rozanski opened the first comics mega-store in Denver, which measured 11,000 square feet.
-The company eventually expanded to eight stores, and grew to become one of the most successful comics specialty shops in the United States.
+In 1993 Rozanski opened his first "mega-store", on Washington St. in Thornton, which measured 11,000 square feet.
+The company eventually expanded to eight stores — the Thornton mega-store, two locations in Denver, one in Lakewood, one in Colorado Springs, one in Littleton, one in Aurora, and another mega-store in Anaheim, California — and grew to become one of the most successful comics specialty shops in the United States.

 One of Mile High's employees, David Vinson, was hired by DC Comics in 1994 as a manager of distributor relations.

+Internet sales; changing times

+In 1999, Mile High Comics announced it planned to sell comics on the Internet, in a planned partnership with Amazon.com.

+In 2012, Mile High Comics had four locations: a new 65,000-square-foot megastore east of 46th Avenue and Jason Street in northwest Denver (purchased for $1.6 million), and retail locations in Glendale, Littleton, and Lakewood.

-In July 2014 Rozanski announced Mile High Comics would likely end its four-decade long history of appearances at the San Diego Comic-Con, due to the proliferation of convention-exclusive variants offered by publishers and toy manufacturers to convention attendees, many of whom Rozanski criticized for attending the convention solely to acquire those exclusives in order to resell them at a higher prices on eBay.
+In July 2014 Rozanski announced Mile High Comics would likely end its four-decade-long history of appearances at San Diego Comic-Con, due to the proliferation of convention-exclusive variants offered by publishers and toy manufacturers to convention attendees, many of whom Rozanski criticized for attending the convention solely to acquire those exclusives in order to resell them at higher prices on eBay.
 Rozanski further criticized publishers for denying these exclusives to retailers, which Rozanksi estimates cost Mile High Comics $10,000 of losses at the convention.
 Rozanski said that Mile High would continue its presence at other conventions such as Denver Comic Con, where Mile High's hourly sales were double those at San Diego, despite the fact that the Denver convention yielded half the attendance of San Diego.
-In 2017 Mile High comics announced their end of appearing at San Diego Comic-Con due to constant increase of costs and awful management of the comic con.
+In 2017 Mile High Comics announced it would no longer appear at San Diego Comic-Con.

-As of 2019, with the closing of its Lakewood store, Mile High Comics has one remaining physical location, the Jason Street Mega Store in Denver.